On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-where $q_1,q_2$ are leading coefficients of the discriminants and $x_i, y_i, i=1,2,3,4$ are their roots (for simplicity we assume that both discriminants have degree 4).
+where $q_1,q_2$ are leading coefficients of the discriminants and $x_i, y_i, i=1,2,3,4$ are their roots (for simplicity we assume that both discriminants have the degree 4).
 In general, roots $ x_i, y_i$ will depend on the parameter $c$.
 What is mechanical meaning of points $x_i, y_i$?
-From equations of motion it is seen that
+From equations of motion it can be seen that